Steudio/ComfyUI_Steudio/README.md

 Install via ComfyUI-Manager or Clone this repo into `custom_modules`:

 # Changelog
+`Version 2.0.3` (2025-05-14)<br>
+- Replaced Gaussian blur with Box blur for overlap ≤ 64 to avoid masking issues.

 `Version 2.0.2` (2025-05-06)<br>
 - Tile numbers have been added next to the coordinates in the matrix UI.